fedyacpp/anotherRandomApi/README.md

 # Chat and Image Generation API

-!!Create your proxyList.json in root folder (next to package.json and etc.) in this format!!
+**This project will be dropped as im going to host it and make it proprietary, this repository wont be deleted** !!Create your proxyList.json in root folder (next to package.json and etc.) in this format!!
 ```json
 {